 The Student Government at MAST High School is an extracurricular club in which students need to apply in order to be a member.
 The Student Government consists of 2 Co-Presidents, a Treasurer, a Secretary, and 2 representatives per grade.
 In total, the Student Government consists of 12 governing members.

-Here are your elected 2018-2019 Student Government members and their perspective roles.
+Here are your elected 2020 – 2021 Student Government members and their respective roles.
 New members are always welcome!